Project-Zenith/ZPUK/README.md

 <div align='center'>
 <img src="screenshots/Zenith.png" />

+# IMPORT PANELS NONFUNCIONAL
+Yes I am very aware of this issue, I have yet to fix it as I do not have asset hosting currently

 # Zenith Unity Kit
 The Zenith Unity Kit is a new project designed to bring together anything you may need in Unity3D
 We have no target production for what you can use, as our target IS the Unity3D Engine